 earplugs (a must for group pilgrimage experiences)

-shirts/t-shirts/trousers/skirt/shorts (the weather may be hot/warm/wet/cool)
+shirts/t-shirts/trousers/skirt/shorts (the weather in Nova Scotia can be ANYTHING: hot/warm/wet/cool)

 a bandana or hankie or 2

 comfortable footwear for the evenings (e.g. sandals, sneakers)